apache/hudi/rfc/rfc-78/rfc-78.md

 b.
 Migrate pipelines to 0.16.0 (in any order. we do not have any constraints around which pipeline should be migrated first).
 c.
 Ensure all pipelines are in 0.16.0 (both readers and writers)
 d.
 Start migrating pipelines in a rolling fashion to 1.x.
-At this juncture, we could have few pipelines in 1.x and few pipelines in 0.16.0. but since 0.16.x can read 1.x tables, we should be ok here.
+At this juncture, we could have few pipelines in 1.x and few pipelines in 0.16.0. but since 0.16.x can read 1.x tables, all readers will be intact.
 Just that do not enable new features like Non blocking concurrency control yet.
 e.
 Migrate all of 0.16.0 to 1.x version.
 f.
 Once all readers and writers are in 1.x, we are good to enable any new features (like NBCC) with 1.x tables.

 As you could see, company/org wide coordination to migrate gold before migrating silver or bronze is relaxed with the bridge release.
 Only requirement to keep a tab on, is to ensure to migrate all pipelines completely to 0.16.x before starting to migrate to 1.x.

-So, here are the objectives of this RFC with the bridge release.
+So, here are the deliverables from this bridge release RFC:
 - 1.x reader should be able to read 0.14.x to 0.16.x tables w/o any loss in functionality and no data inconsistencies.
 - 0.16.x should have read capability for 1.x tables w/ some limitations.
 For features ported over from 0.x, no loss in functionality should be guaranteed.
   But for new features that are being introduced in 1.x, we may not be able to support all of them.
 Will be calling out which new features may not work with 0.16.x reader.
 - Document steps for rolling upgrade from 0.16.x to 1.x with minimal downtime.
 - Downgrade from 1.x to 0.16.x documented with call outs on any functionality loss.

-### Considerations when choosing Migration strategy
+### Considerations when choosing migration strategy
 - While migration is happening, we want to allow readers to continue reading data.
 This means, we cannot employ a stop-the-world strategy when we are migrating.
 All the actions that we are performing as part of table upgrade should not have any side-effects of breaking snapshot isolation for readers.
 - Also, users should have migrated to 0.16.x before upgrading to 1.x.
 We do not want to add read support for very old versions of hudi in 1.x(for eg 0.7.0).
 - So, in an effort to bring everyone to latest hudi versions, 1.x reader will have full read capabilities for 0.16.x, but for older hudi versions, 1.x reader may not have full reader support.
-The reocmmended guideline is to upgrade all readers and writers to 0.16.x. and then slowly start upgrading to 1.x(readers followed by writers).
+The recommended guideline is to upgrade all readers and writers to 0.16.x. and then slowly start upgrading to 1.x(readers followed by writers).
+Support matrix for different query types is given below in another section.

 Before we dive in further, lets understand the format changes:

-## Format changes
+## Format changes in 1.x
 ### Table properties
 - Payload class ➝ payload type.
 - hoodie.record.merge.mode is introduced in 1.x.